Treatise on Materials Science and Technology

 Description

-Treatise on Materials Science and Technology, Volume 8 covers topics on the fundamental properties and characterization of materials, ranging from simple solids to complex heterophase systems.
-The book discusses the equations of motion of a dislocation and interactions with phonons; the growth, structure, and mechanical properties of bicrystals; and the stability of eutectic microstructures at elevated temperatures.
-The text also describes segregation in freezing alloys and intermediately ordered systems.
-Professional scientists and engineers, as well as graduate students in materials science and associated fields will find the book invaluable.
+Treatise on Materials Science and Technology, Volume 2 covers the fundamental properties and characterization of materials, ranging from simple solids to complex heterophase systems.
+The book presents articles on epitaxial interfaces from the point of view of structure, both ideal and as a two-dimensional defected network; on X-ray and neutron scattering on disordered crystals; and on the structures and properties of superconducting materials.
+The text also includes articles on the physics and chemistry of garnets, as well as the observed properties and structures to methods of preparation.
+Professional scientists and engineers, as well as at graduate students in materials science and associated fields will find the book invaluable.

 Table of Contents